 What does a Heather flower symbolize?

 The heather flower symbolizes good luck, protection, and prosperity.
-They can also be used as symbols of love and respect.
+It can also represent love and respect.

 Are Heather flowers lucky?